scalqa/scalqa/project/release/docs/static/guide/features/Data.md

 He is the definition part (available in [samples](https://github.com/scalqa/samples/blob/master/src/example/data/PriceData.scala)):
 ```
-type  Price = Price.OPAQUE.TYPE
+type  Price = Price.TYPE.DEF

 extension (inline x: Double) inline def Dollars : Price = Price(x.Float)

 object Price extends Float.Opaque.Data.Numerical[Price]("Price"):
-  inline   def apply(inline v: Float): Price  = v.opaque
+  inline   def apply(inline v: Float): Price  = v.toOpaque
   override def tag(v:Price)          : String =  "$"+v.roundTo(0.01.Dollars).toString

   extension (x: Price)
-    def discount(p: Percent): Price   = (x.real - p(x.real)).opaque
+    def discount(p: Percent): Price   = (x.real - p(x.real)).toOpaque
     def isNotExpensive      : Boolean = x < 100

-  object OPAQUE:
+  object TYPE:
-    opaque type TYPE <: Float.Opaque = Float.Opaque
+    opaque type DEF <: Float.Opaque = Float.Opaque

 ```
 Let's explain the above line by line.
 ```
-type Price = Price.opaque.`type`
+type Price = Price.TYPE.DEF
 ```
 The `Price` alias is the public name to be used.
-This definition can be next to the '`object Price`' or can be in some other more accessible place, like a root package (it is for developer to decide).
+This definition can be next to the '`object Price`' or can be in some other more accessible place, like a root package (it is for developers to decide).

 ```
 extension (inline x: Double) inline def Dollars : Price = Price(x.Float)
 ```
-Extension creates a Double method Price constructor.
+The extension creates a Double based Price constructor.
 This is an optional convenience pattern, but it is widely used in Scalqa.
 Double constructor will cover all primitives.

 ```